themysticsavages/cloudbot-discord/readme.md

 ## Self hosting

 For self-hosting, you will need nodejs and python.
 You can download both of these things at the bottom of the README.
-Then just run `npm install i` and `python -m pip install -r requirements.txt` in the bot directory (tell me if the requirements file actually works).
+Next, just run `initialize.cmd` and choose the second option.
+No need to thank me.

 *[Read setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup.md) for further information on self-hosting.*